 The road from Tongue to Durness was a true highlight of the route.
 After the initial climb from Tongue the road to Durness was relatively sheltered and made for some stunning evening riding.

-Looking back on the race, this stretch of the route rom Lairg to Durness was probably my favorite part in terms of just how relentlessly beautiful it was.
+Looking back on the race, this stretch of the route from Lairg to Durness was probably my favorite part in terms of just how phenomenally beautiful it was.
 From Lairg onwards, I barely saw another car let alone another rider except Adrian who was stopping for a break.
-Riding Tongue to Durness in particular was breathtaking.
-There was the odd house right on the shoreline wit their fishing boat moored just offshore and aside from the wind and the sea lapping at the shore there wasn’t another sound.
+Riding from Tongue to Durness in particular was breathtaking.
+There was the odd house right on the shoreline with their fishing boat moored just offshore and aside from the wind and the sea lapping at the shore there wasn’t another sound.
 These were the moments I had hoped to find during the race and I was privileged enough to have the road all to myself.

 I needed a break in Durness having pushed hard to clear the coast and found the Smoo Cave Hotel still open and willing to serve cake and coffee even at 10pm.
 Also met up with Colin and David who’s not only go on to be the first pair back to Edinburgh but would save my skin on Day 3.

-After a few cakes and drinks it was back on the road and the final 44km to Scourie where I’d bed down for the night.
+After a few cakes and drinks it was back on the road and the final 44km to Scourie where I’d bed down for some rest.
 I bivi’d up and got a few hours rest